 After the war, Christopherson returned to his occupation at Lloyds of London, setting up the N. Christopherson & Co.
 Syndicate that later became Christopherson, Coan and Heath, a company that operates to this day.
 He became Secretary and President of the Kent County Cricket Club in the 1960s.

-Major Nevill Christopherson M.C. died in 1972 at the age of 78 years.
+Major Nevill Christopherson T.D., M.C. died at his home near Maidstone on 31st December 1972 at the age of 78 years.